EV/EBITDA and EV/EBIT: When to Use Each

 4. M&A valuation where buyers care about cash generation before reinvestment

-The durable lesson: EBITDA approximates operating cash flow before reinvestment.
+The lesson worth internalizing: EBITDA approximates operating cash flow before reinvestment.
 It answers: how much cash does this business generate from operations, ignoring how assets were financed and depreciated?

 EV/EBIT (When Depreciation Reflects Reality)